What is HIIT vs LIIT (LISS)?

 Benefits of Low Intensity Interval training

 During LIIT, your body will use both, carbs and your body fat reserves.
 So, you can do LIIT for as long as you can to burn as much fat as possible during the exercise.

 It only has a mild effect on metabolism after the workout.
 Therefore, you’d need to do the exercise for much longer if you wish to see results faster.

 So, is LIIT or HIIT better for fat burning?

-HIIT vs LIIT?
-If you ask us, our answer would be a mixture of both.
-Think about it.
-If you do HIIT for a longer period of time, you will burn fat during the workout as well as burn calories post workout.
+The best thing that you can do is perform both HIIT and LIIT.
+Think about it, if you do HIIT for a longer period of time, you will burn fat during the workout as well as burn calories post workout.
 It’s kind of best of both worlds.
-It would be difficult we won’t lie, but you wouldn’t have to spend every day doing both HIIT and LIIT, you could simply do it 2-3 times a week for 30-45 mins and you would turn your body into a fat burning machine!
+You wouldn’t have to spend every day doing both HIIT and LIIT, you could simply do it 2-3 times a week for 30-45 mins and you would turn your body into a fat burning machine!

 A good thing about LIIT and HIIT workouts is that you can also do them at the comfort of your own home, working out at home is not only private but very convenient.
 If you plan working out at home you should take a look at bosu balls, this is one of the best home exercise equipment you can get as it provides a great versatility to your workout!
 Check out this article to see the different variety of budget-friendly bosu balls.

 If you are serious about losing weight and burning fat, our BEST recommendation is to check out the book below.
 This book has been written by Doctor Layne Norton PHD and Dr Peter Baxter.
 Both authors are well educated and anything they state is always well referenced.
 This book is great because it goes over all the myths out there and discusses everything you need to know for successful and sustainable weight loss.
 You will learn everything from calories, macro-nutrients, exercising, supplements to woman hormones and menstruation.
 You can purchase this book below.